CAREERS

 Demonstrated ability to drive and follow deadlines

-Exceptional time management, organizational, and prioritization skills
+Exceptional time management and prioritization skills

 An open attitude to learning and implementing new skills